spdx/tools-python/project_details.md

 ### Tasks
 * The first task is to add 'Relationship' class in the tool, so that all the parsers i.e. rdf/xml parser, json parser, yaml parser can now also
   parse the relationship attribute in the format provided.

+* Starting with adding attribute text in package, files and snippets. ( NEW FEATURE IN 2.2 specs. )

  **( Will be adding details of new tasks after completing the previous ones )**